mahulchak/stephensi_genome/README.md

 Contains scripts, detailed methods used for making figures and data analysis.
 Also contains the raw outputs.

 Description of the files:
+Anstep_Github: Pipeline for Analyzing and Annotating the An. stephensi Genome.
+Scripts and pipeline are provided for microbial decontamination, Iso-seq data analysis, genome annotation using MAKER2 and functional annotation.

 maker.gff : Final output from the MAKER run.